 Since we do admissions in batches, there is no single answer to this.
-We make a large number of decisions during February, and most of our decisions are made by late March.
+We make a large number of decisions beginning in January, and most of our decisions are made by late March.
 At that point we reject the remaining applicants, except that sometimes we keep a short waiting list until after the April 15th deadline for students to accept or reject our offers.
 If more students than expected reject the offer, we can admit students off the waiting list.

 You can check the status of your application online via the graduate school's website.
 We receive hundreds of applications each year for graduate study.
 Because of this, it is not possible to acknowledge receipt of all of them.